 There are even some websites that compile medical cannabis recommending doctors in a searchable platform.

 And there is always the option of calling one of the doctors who advertise on billboards, should that suit your needs.

 After your doctor fills out your recommendation, and the state approves your submission, you will receive a medical marijuana card in states that require them.

-When you find a dispensary, you will need to bring either your certified doctor's recommendation or your medical marijuana card, or both depending on the state, and a current driver's license or other form of picture ID.
+When you find a dispensary, you will need to bring either your certified doctor's recommendation or your medical marijuana card, or both depending on the state, and a current driver's license or another form of picture ID.